openpracticelibrary/openpracticelibrary/README.md

 ### Drafts

 Content is created in draft status by default.
-To publish, set `draft: false` in the front matter or run `hugo undraft` - for example, `hugo undraft route/foo.md`.
+To publish, set `draft: false` in the front matter or run `hugo undraft`.
+For example, typing `hugo undraft page/my_new_page.md` will publish the corresponding page.

 ### Style